 Dorcus Moo, who holds a bachelors degree in political science from Hartwick College, is a longtime activist and a women's rights advocate.
 Dorcus grew up in a Burmese refugee camp on the Thai-Burma border where she co-founded the Karen Student Network Group, a student organization serving refugee youth.
 Prior to coming to the United States, Dorcus worked with EarthRights International as the women's rights project coordinator in Thailand and is an alumnus of EarthRights School Burma.
 Dorcus has worked with the International Rescue Committee in their refugee resettlement division and with American Jewish World Service as the Program Officer responsible for a volunteer program in Southeast Asia.
 Currently, Dorcus is serving as a secretary with the Karen Refugee Committee Education Entity in Thailand and is responsible for supporting higher education programs in the refugee camps.

-As a program director at the Environmental Legal Assistance Center in Palawan, Philippines, Abby provided paralegal education and training to rural fishing and farming communities working to defend their environmental and human rights.
+As a program director at the Environmental Legal Assistance Center in Palawan, Philippines, Abby provided paralegal education and training to rural fishing and farming communities working to defend environmental and human rights.
 As the director of the U'wa Defense Project, she coordinated international solidarity support to the Colombian indigenous U'wa community in their resistance to oil exploitation.
-Abby completed her bachelor's degree in human biology at Stanford in 1995 and her JD at UC Berkeley Law in 2004.
+Abby completed her bachelor's degree in human biology at Stanford University in 1995 and her JD at UC Berkeley Law in 2004.
 After clerking for the Honorable Richard A. Paez on the Ninth Circuit Court of Appeals, Abby served as a staff attorney at the Ninth Circuit in San Francisco.
-In October, 2011, she joined the Environment Institute at the University of California at Irvine as a Sustainability Researcher.
-She directs the Heart Politics Project, a small non-profit initiative promoting social transformation in the sustainable living movement, and volunteers on the Swatcha Ganga campaign to clean the Ganga River at Varanasi, India, and is an ambassador for the Pollination Project.
+In 2011, she joined the University of California, Irvine, as a sustainability researcher, and now directs the campus-wide Sustainability Initiative in the Office of Academic Initiatives.
+She volunteers on the Swatcha Ganga campaign to clean the Ganga River at Varanasi, India, and is an ambassador for the Pollination Project.

 Director of Strategic Support, Accountability Counsel